 A dental implant is a small, metal post that is implanted directly into your jaw and underneath your gums.
 Implants can hold a single tooth or secure dental work, like dentures and bridges.
 They’re pretty common, too.
 More than 5 million dental implants are placed each year by dentists in the U.S., according to the American Dental Association.

-• Implant Post/Screw: A titanium post that is surgically inserted into your jawbone.
+- Implant Post/Screw: A titanium post that is surgically inserted into your jawbone.
 This post serves as the anchor for the implant.
 Think of it like the root of your new tooth.

-• Replacement Tooth/Teeth: This is the piece you’ve been waiting for!
+- Replacement Tooth/Teeth: This is the piece you’ve been waiting for!
 If you’re missing one tooth, a custom-made crown will attach to the abutment.
 The crown looks and feels like a real tooth and matches the surrounding natural teeth.
 If you’re replacing more than one tooth, custom-made bridges or dentures will be made to fit your mouth.

 Why get dental implants?
 There are a lot of benefits to implants.
 They are long-lasting.
 Implants can last a lifetime with proper care.
 They can also help improve your speech, make it easier to eat, and positively impact your self-esteem.
-More importantly, they help maintain your jaw bone level and you do not have to cut down other teeth (like a bridge) to replace a missing tooth.
-Implants are the best solution for permanent tooth replacement.

-Types of Dental Implants
+The Types of Dental Implants We Offer

 Dental implants are customized to fit your needs, and there are different types depending on your reason for getting implants.

-• Endosteal Implants: The most common type of implant, an endosteal procedure places your implants directly into your jawbone.
+- Endosteal Implants: The most common type of implant, an endosteal procedure places your implants directly into your jawbone.
 Endosteal implants are great if you’re missing one tooth or many.

-• Mini-Dental Implants: Smaller than average implants, they can be used when there is a small space between teeth or to stabilize your lower denture.
+- Mini-Dental Implants: Smaller than average implants, they can be used when there is a small space between teeth or to stabilize your lower denture.

-• All-on-4, All-on-6, or All-on-8: These are strategically placed implants used to secure a full set of dentures.
+- All-on-4® Treatment Concept: These are strategically placed implants used to secure a full set of dentures.
 This means four, six, or eight implants are placed into your jaw bone, and your upper or lower denture is secured onto them.
 This procedure typically takes at least two surgeries.

 Schedule a dental implant consultation to learn more about the best implant solution for your smile.

-Dental Implant Procedure
+The Dental Implant Procedure

-Phase 0: Are You a Good Dental Implant Candidate?
+Phase 1: Are You a Good Dental Implant Candidate?

-Before the procedure, we take a Cone Beam CT scan of the patients jawbone.
-This enables us to see the bone in 3D.
 We use a computer program to design the surgery so we know the exact size and location of the implant that is best for the patient.
 Then we fabricate a surgical guide off of that CT scan that places the implant precisely where it was designed on the computer program.

 In some cases, if your jawbone cannot support implants, we may recommend additional surgeries, such as bone grafting, bone augmentation, sinus lift, and/or ridge expansion.
 Also, if you have a compromised immune system, extremely poor gum health, bone loss, or uncontrolled diabetes, you might not be a great candidate.
-Discuss your oral habits and health with your dentist.
-You may be able to improve your situation and become a good implant candidate.

-Phase 1: Implanting the Post/Screw
+Phase 2: Implanting the Post

-Phase 2: Adding the Connector
+Phase 3: Adding the Connector

-Phase 3: Placing the Artificial Tooth
+Phase 4: Placing the Artificial Tooth

 Time to get your smile back!
 The replacement tooth is attached to the connector in the final phase of a dental implant procedure.
 The replacement will match your mouth and natural teeth in size, shape, and color.